abmoallim/Target-display101/README.md

 # Target-display

-this is the PWA of Target display where the adds will show
+this is the PWA of Target display where the adds will show.